W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ⁴They also show that you believe you can think apart from God, and want to.
 ⁵Every disordered thought is attended by guilt at its inception, and maintained by guilt in its continuance.
 ⁶Guilt is inescapable by those who believe they order their own thoughts, and must therefore obey their dictates.
-⁷This makes them feel responsible for their errors without recognising that, by accepting this responsibility, they are reäcting irresponsibly.
+⁷This makes them feel responsible for their errors without recognising that, by accepting this responsibility, they are reacting irresponsibly.
 ⁸If the sole responsibility of the miracle worker is to accept the Atonement for himself, and I assure you that it is, then the responsibility for *what* is atoned for cannot be yours.
 ⁹The dilemma cannot be resolved except by accepting the solution of undoing.
 ¹⁰You *would* be responsible for the effects of all your wrong thinking if it could not be undone.